iai-group/arXivDigest/arxivdigest/api/README.md

   - `user_id`: ID of the user
   - `date`: Date the recommendation was originally given to the user
   - `article_id`: ID of the article
-  - `feedback`: is the feedback stored in binary in a five bit number
+  - `feedback`: is the feedback stored in a dictionary of feedbak_type: datetime
-    -  "seen_email":   bit 0
+    -  "seen_email":   datetime of when article was seen on email
-    -  "seen_web":     bit 1
+    -  "seen_web":     datetime of when article was seen on web
-    -  "clicked_email":bit 2
+    -  "clicked_email":datetime of when article was clicked in email
-    -  "clicked_web":  bit 2
+    -  "clicked_web":  datetime of when article was clicked on web
-    -  "liked":        bit 4
+    -  "liked":        datetime of when article was liked

 Other fields: